intuition-dev/intuDocs/meta-slides.prog/metabake-dev-slides.md

 # The apocalypse of Backend

 ## CDN is cheaper and faster
-- It's an issue with dynamic sites due to notorious cache invalidation
+- It's problematic with dynamic sites due to notorious cache invalidation
 - A breeze to use with Static Generators
+### CDN based services like Netlify are becoming standards

 ## And so is Text Search

 ---